 A 1920s motor charabanc - passengers were guaranteed some fresh sea air!
-Wikimedia Commons

-Over time, many of the charabanc routes developed into fully fledged coach companies.
+Wikimedia Commons (CCL) Over time, many of the charabanc routes developed into fully fledged coach companies.
 Bluebird Coaches can trace their history back to 1924 when local entrepreneur Frederick Hoare began a charabanc route in Portland.
 The company is still owned by the Hoare family today.
 Subsequently Bluebird grew to offer coach tours across Britain.
 Like many coach operators they have expanded into overseas routes in recent years.
-You can now take a Bluebird coach trip to the Netherlands, Ireland and Italy.
-There are also Christmas trips to Germany and Switzerland plus routes to newer destinations including Croatia, Montenegro and Bosnia and Herzegovina - all from here in Weymouth.
+You can now take a Bluebird coach trips across Europe, including Christmas trips to Germany and Switzerland.
+Newer destinations include Croatia, Montenegro and Bosnia and Herzegovina - all from here in Weymouth.
+Directions 12 Continue along the promenade.
+When you are just about level with the side of the statue of King George III, look on the beach for a booth painted in red and white stripes.
+If you are visiting out of summer season, a small picket fence stands in its place.
+Stop by the booth or the fence.
+13. That's the way to do it!